autoatml/autoplex/docs/user/rss/flow/input/input.md

 The `initial_selection_enabled` parameter enables initial structure selection when set to `true`.
 In this case, the sampling method will be CUR.
 The `rss_selection_method` defines the strategy for selecting structures during the RSS iteration.
 In this example, the method `bcur2i` is used, which combines Boltzmann-weighted energy histograms and CUR sampling to select low-energy and diverse structures.
 The `bcur_params` section provides detailed settings for the `bcur2i` method.
 The `soap_paras` define the SOAP descriptors used for structure representation.

-## DFT labelling parameters
+## Labelling parameters

-The section allows you to set up VASP static calculations for accurately labeling training structures, including bulk, isolated atoms, and dimers.
+The section allows you to set up static calculations based on VASP or force fields for accurately labeling training structures, including bulk, isolated atoms, and dimers.

 ```yaml
 # DFT Labelling Parameters